FernandoBasso/ReadTheDocs-Dev-How-To/CONTRIBUTING.md

 - rkt: Racket

 For notes on books, tutorials, courses, etc., create a type using some sort of abbreviation or accronym.
+See [Project-Specific Commit Types](#project-specific-commit-types) below.

 For example, for the [Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide),